6 Disney World Restaurants That May Not Be Worth a Repeat Visit

 It’s difficult to evaluate character dining at Walt Disney World.
 The overall enjoyment and value will vary greatly depending on how you feel about meeting characters.
 We can, however, evaluate food quality and the overall atmosphere.

 Chef Mickey’s is not the place to go for a quiet, peaceful meal.
-It’s quite the opposite and it’s important to be ready for that.
-That alone could be a dealbreaker for some, but for most it’s the unpredictable food.
+It’s the opposite and it’s important to be ready for that.
+That fact alone could be a dealbreaker for some, but for most it’s the unpredictable food.
 Sometimes it’s perfectly good.
 Other times it’s bland and a bit dried out.
-Sometimes it’s pretty bad, if we’re being honest.
+And it can even be worse than that.
+We think the food quality at Chef Mickey’s might be the most unpredictable in all of Walt Disney World.

-We’re all for the type of craziness that’s found at Chef Mickey’s, but for us it’s a one-and-done reservation.
+We’re all for the type of craziness that’s found at Chef Mickey’s (bring on the characters!), but for us it’s a one-and-done reservation.

 Crystal Palace – Magic Kingdom